Shrinking targets for the geodesic flow on geometrically finite hyperbolic manifolds: Decay of matrix coefficients

-Theorem \ref{t:mmix} is then proved in \cite[Theorem 6.16]{MO15} under the assumption that the test functions are compactly supported.
+Theorem \ref{t:mmix} with an explicit $\eta_0$ depending only on the spectral gap of $L^2(\cM)$ is then proved in (\cite[Theorem 6.16]{MO15}, \cite{EO}) under the assumption that the test functions are compactly supported.
 In order to complete the proof of the theorem we need to remove the assumption on the support of the test functions.

 To do this, we will approximate $\Psi$ as the sum $\Psi_{ \e} +(\Psi -\Psi_{\e})$ where $\Psi_{\e}$ is a smooth function supported on $Y(\e )$, and similarly for $\Phi$.
 In view of \eqref{e:mXepsilon}, the main term will be reduced to $\la a_t \Psi_{\e}, \Phi_{ \e}\ra$, for which the result follows from \cite[Theorem 6.16]{MO15}.
-However, since the dependence on the supports of $\Psi_{\e}, \Phi_{\e}$ was not made explicit in terms of $\e$ in \cite{MO15}, we need to redo their arguments while keeping track of the dependence on $\e$ as well as on all implied constants along the proof.
+However, since the dependence on the supports of $\Psi_{\e}$ and $ \Phi_{\e}$ was not made explicit in terms of $\e$ in \cite{MO15}, we need to redo their arguments while keeping track of the dependence on $\e$ as well as on all implied constants along the proof.